nus-unix-workshop/2021-s1/docs/tmate.md

 Before you continue, read about [what is a terminal](shell.md).

-Make sure you have setup `apt` if you use WSL and `brew` if you use macOS.
+Make sure you have set up `apt` if you use WSL and `brew` if you use macOS.

 ## What is `tmate`?